Author: Robbie Dickson

 One of the major drawbacks of pneumatic actuators is that it is difficult to achieve position accuracy.
 Mid-stroke positioning requires additional components and user support, making it challenging to achieve the desired results.
 Additionally, pneumatic actuators have a limited load rating compared to hydraulic and electric actuators.

 Hydraulic Actuator System

 Hydraulic actuator systems are known for their ability to produce very high forces and long strokes.
-They use an incompressible liquid supplied from a pump to move the cylinder in a linear motion.
+They use an incompressible liquid supplied by a pump to move the cylinder in a linear motion.
 These actuators consist of two essential components: a control device, such as variable throttles or paired slide valves, and an actuation component, such as a piston or controlling valve slide.
 They are capable of very high forces and long strokes but are not programmable.